Clément W. Royer

-I am a postdoctoral research associate within the Wisconsin Institute for Discovery, in Madison, Wisconsin (USA).
-I am fortunate to work in the group of Stephen J. Wright.
+November 2016 to August 2019: postdoctoral research associate within the Wisconsin Institute for Discovery, in Madison, Wisconsin (USA).
+I was fortunate to work in the group of Stephen J. Wright.

-On November 4, 2016, I was granted a PhD in applied mathematics from the university of Toulouse, delivered by the Université Toulouse III Paul Sabatier.
+November 4, 2016: PhD in applied mathematics from the university of Toulouse, delivered by the Université Toulouse III Paul Sabatier.
 It was prepared at the Institut de Recherche en Informatique de Toulouse, under the joint supervision of Serge Gratton and Luís Nunes Vicente.

 2013-2016: teaching assistant (moniteur, in charge of lab and tutorial sessions) at the French Engineering School ENSEEIHT.

-I obtained my Engineer degree (equivalent to Master's Degree) in Computer Science and Applied Mathematics, as well as my Master in Computer Science from Toulouse INP (National Polytechnic Institute).
+October 2013: Engineer degree (equivalent to Master's Degree) in Computer Science and Applied Mathematics, and Master in Computer Science from Toulouse INP (National Polytechnic Institute).

 For more information, you can have a look at my vitae in a short or extended format.